AnFrBo/optimal_pricing/README.md

-# Analysis of Optimal Pricing Strategies that Maximize the Profit of a Retailer Selling Jeans
+# Analysis of Optimal Pricing Strategies Maximizing the Profit of a Retailer Selling Jeans

 The key for successful targeting is the knowledge about the customers’ behaviour as well as their preferences.
 Based on this knowledge, optimal pricing strategies can be determined and thus, the profit can be maximized.
 Since it is very expensive to target each customer individually, a prerequisite for effective targeting is the detection of customer groups that behave similarly and have the same preferences.
 In order to tackle this challenge, a hierarchical cluster analysis is conducted before the optimal price (maximized profit while considering the willingness-to-pay) is determined.